For better maintenance of your device

 How to Check CPU Usage on iPhone

-Your iPhone may limit the clocking cycle to save battery power, but in the event that the device is running out of full capacity, you need to check its CPU frequency.
+Your iPhone may limit the clocking cycle to save battery power, but if the device is running out of full capacity, you need to check its CPU frequency.
 To check the CPU on iPhone, you can use the Lirum Device Info Lite app here too.

 - Number of GPU cores